zs-zhuang/time-lapse/README.md

 (for detailed instruction, please refer to the individual README files inside each sub-directory)

 # WARNING
-This repository is initially designed for in-house use and is no longer mainted
+This repository is initially designed for in-house use and is no longer maintained